jmoyang/DATA310/Project4.md

-# Plans for the Final Project
+# Plans for the Final Project (Project 4/Update on Informal Response)

 ## Problem Statement
 * Sneaker industry is a major industry of investment.
 According to Cowen, an investment firm, the sneaker resell market is projected to grow up to be an $30 Billion industry by 2030.
 Sneakers are growing more popularity as they become an important part of the pop culture worldwide.
 With the rising popularity pushing consumers into the sneaker market, popular manufacturers such as Nike and Adidas keep a super tight control over its distribution through their apps (SNKRS and Adidas app) and their official retailers.
 However, with the rising need or the demand for these limited supply sneakers pushes consumers to the resell market, increasing the need for a resell market.
 Over the years, we have been seeing a huge rise in the resell market.
 Now there are companies like StockX and Goat, that specifically deals with sneaker and clothing resell.
 StockX generated up to $400 Million in revenue in 2020, despite the COVID-19 Pandemic.
 Nevertheless, there is a single question that I had, what makes the resell prices the resell prices?
 In other words, what variables have an impact on resell prices?
 Is it the color of the shoes?
 Size of the shoes? or is it the popularity of the shoes?